-- Membrane base sheets: Manufacture of SBS-modified bitumen base sheets involves the saturation of a reinforcing mat, composed of fiberglass, non-woven polyester, or combination of both, and coating the mat with an SBS-modified asphalt.
+Membrane base sheets: Manufacture of a panelized base sheet involves the saturation of a non-woven polyester reinforcing mat and coating the mat with an SBS-modified asphalt.
 The SBS-modified asphalt is produced by mixing appropriate proportions of asphalt, SBS, and limestone or another suitable mineral stabilizer.
-Fine mineral matter is applied as a parting agent to the top and bottom surfaces of the base sheet.
-The product is cooled, wound into rolls, and packaged for shipment (Figure 2). - Membrane cap sheets: As with the base sheets, manufacture of SBS-modified bitumen cap sheets involves the saturation of a reinforcing mat composed of fiberglass, non-woven polyester, or a combination of both, and coating of the mat with an SBS-modified asphalt.
+Thin polyolefin film is applied as a parting agent to the top and bottom surfaces of the base sheet.
+The product is cooled and wound into jumbo rolls and transferred to a lamination operation.
+The base sheet is then laminated to a support panel, which can either be an asphalt board (P-A) or a high-density polyisocyanurate insulation board (P-P), using heat and pressure (Figure 3, Figure 4, Figure 5).
+Finally, the panelized base sheet is packaged for shipment.

+Membrane cap sheets: As with the base sheets, manufacture of SBS-modified bitumen cap sheets involves the saturation of a reinforcing mat composed of fiberglass, non-woven polyester, or a combination of both, and coating of the mat with an SBS-modified asphalt.
 The SBS-modified asphalt is produced by mixing appropriate proportions of asphalt, SBS, and limestone or other suitable mineral stabilizer.
 An appropriate surfacing material is applied.
 Membrane cap sheets typically use a colored mineral granule top surfacing.
-Fine mineral matter is applied as a parting agent to the bottom surface of the cap sheet.
+A thin polyolefin film is applied as a parting agent to the bottom surface of the cap sheet.
 The product is cooled, wound into rolls, and packaged for shipment (Figure 2).

-Figure 2: Production stages of the SBS-modified bitumen sheets at SOPREMA's manufacturing plants
+Figure 2: Production steps of the SBS-modified bitumen cap sheet at SOPREMA's manufacturing plant